-Table~\ref{tbl:nets} gives training details for the networks we use.
-Features that we tested multiple variants of are marked with a star ($\star$).
-Further details for all networks can be found in the Appendix.
-To see how unit removability and repetition vary as functions of a model's degree of overparametrization, we tested variants of each network in which the number of weights/kernels in each layer/block/module were multiplied by factors of $1/4$, $1/2$, $1$, $2$, and $4$.
+Table~\ref{tbl:nets} gives training details.
+Features we tested multiple variants of are marked with a star ($\star$).
+Further details for all networks are in the Appendix.
+To see how prunability and redundancy vary with width, we tested network variants in which the number of weights/filters in each layer/block/module were multiplied by factors of $1/4$, $1/2$, $1$, $2$, and $4$.

-\textbf{Networks.} For experiments with synthetic, uncorrelated data, we used simple multilayer perceptrons (MLPs) with 1 hidden layer of 128 units for the 1x model size and ReLU activations.
-For experiments using CIFAR-10, we used scaled-down AlexNet models with two convolutional and two fully-connected layers based on Zhang et al.~\cite{Zhang2016} and ResNet56s with initial convolutions and 3 block layers based on He et al.~\cite{he2016deep}.
-For the ImageNet dataset, we used ResNet18s with 4 block layers also based on He et al.~\cite{he2016deep} as well as Inception-v3 networks based on Szegedy et al.~\citep{szegedy2016rethinking}.
-Fig.~\ref{fig:testaccuracy} shows the testing accuracy achieved by several of the ImageNet and CIFAR-10 networks.
-For these and all others tested, increasing model size results in either equal or improved performance.
-Due to hardware restrictions (we used a dgx1 with 8x NVIDIA V100 GPUs 32GB), we were not able to train any $2$x or $4$x sized Inception-v3s and instead experimented with versions of these networks where a single layer's size varied from $1/4$x to $4$x (denoted as \emph{Inceptionv3-layer} in plots).
-In the Appendix we plot the number of trainable parameters for each network, showing that they increase exponentially with model size.
+\textbf{\emph{Datasets.}} For larger scale experiments, we used the ImageNet \cite{ILSVRC15} and CIFAR-10 \cite{krizhevsky2009learning} datasets.
+For small-scale experiments, we used train and test datasets of 1,000 binary-labeled examples generated by $1/4$x-sized randomly-initialized multilayer perceptrons (MLPs) from uncorrelated Gaussian inputs.
+We verified these labeling MLPs to output each label for between 40\% and 60\% of inputs.
+We present results for the test sets, but they were nearly identical for the train sets.

-\textbf{Datasets.} We used the ImageNet dataset \citep{ILSVRC15} with approximately 1 million training images and 50,000 images for validation and the CIFAR-10 dataset \citep{krizhevsky2009learning} with a 45,000/5,000/10,000 train/validation/test split for the larger-scale experiments.
-For small-scale ones using MLPs, we used synthetic, uncorrelated data generated by randomly-initialized teacher MLPs with binary output identical in architecture to the 1/4x MLP models.
-The teacher networks output each label for between 40\% and 60\% of random inputs.
-We trained and evaluated the MLPs by default on datasets of 1,000 examples.
+\textbf{\emph{Networks.}} For ImageNet, we used ResNet18s from \citet{he2016deep} and Inception-v3 networks from \citet{szegedy2016rethinking}.
+Due to hardware limitations (we used a dgx1 with 8x NVIDIA V100 GPUs 32GB), we could not train any $2$x or $4$x Inception-v3s and instead experimented with versions with a single layer varied from $1/4$x to $4$x (denoted as \emph{Inception-v3-layer} in plots).
+For experiments with CIFAR-10, we used AlexNet models based on \citet{Zhang2016} and ResNet56s from \citet{he2016deep}.
+For small-scale experiments, we used simple MLPs with 1 hidden layer of 128 units for the 1x size.
+For all networks, increasing model size resulted in equal or improved performance as shown in Fig. \ref{fig:testaccuracy}.
+In the Appendix, we plot the number of trainable parameters for each network.